puppetlabs/puppet-docs/source/puppet/3.7/reference/lang_reserved.markdown

 * `undef` --- special value
 * `unless` --- language keyword

-The following words are reserved for future use and cause a deprecation warning in Puppet 3.7:
+The following words are reserved for future use:

 * `attr`
 * `function`
 * `type`